rachelfheaton/salience-model/README.md

 This code can be found at https://github.com/rachelfheaton/salience-model

 # Acknowledgements
-This material is based upon work supported by the National Science Foundation under Grant No. BCS1921735
+## This material is based upon work partly supported by the National Science Foundation under Grant No. BCS1921735

-This research is part of the Blue Waters sustained-petascale computing project, which is supported by the National Science Foundation (awards OCI-0725070 and ACI-1238993) the State of Illinois, and as of December, 2019, the National Geospatial-Intelligence Agency.
+## This research is part of the Blue Waters sustained-petascale computing project, which is supported by the National Science Foundation (awards OCI-0725070 and ACI-1238993) the State of Illinois, and as of December, 2019, the National Geospatial-Intelligence Agency.
 Blue Waters is a joint effort of the University of Illinois at Urbana-Champaign and its National Center for Supercomputing Applications.

-A previous version of this material was based on research sponsored by the Air Force Research Laboratory, under agreement number
+## A previous version of this material was based on research sponsored by the Air Force Research Laboratory, under agreement number FA9550-12-1-0003.
-FA9550-12-1-0003.
 The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright notation thereon.

 # This code dynamically links Pillow which requires the following information to be included in any redistributions or uses: